-We plan to grow organically but opportunistically pursue potential acquisitions of complementary businesses.
-Should we acquire other companies, the integration of businesses, personnel, product lines and technologies can be difficult, time consuming and subject to significant risks.
-Any difficulties could disrupt our ongoing business, distract our management and employees, increase our expenses and decrease our revenue and results of operations.
+We plan to grow organically; however, we will opportunistically pursue potential acquisitions of complementary businesses.
+Should we acquire other companies, the integration of businesses, personnel, product lines, and technologies might prove to be difficult, time consuming, and risky.
+Any difficulties could disrupt our ongoing business, distract our management and employees, increase our expenses, and impair our revenue and results of operations.